-Pectoralis minor ends at the coracoid process to firmly fixate the scapula to the ribs (Fig. 1-4).
-Subclavius with the origin of R1 and insertion of the clavicle holds the clavicle in place.
-Therefore, it can be said that the two muscles, pectoralis minor and subclavius, play the role of ligament (holding the bones).
+Pectoralis minor ends at the coracoid process (Fig. 2-26) to firmly fixate the scapula to the ribs (Fig. 1-4).
+Subclavius with the origin of R1 and the insertion of clavicle holds the clavicle in place (Fig. 2-19).
+Therefore, it can be said that the two muscles, pectoralis minor and subclavius, play the role of ligament (holding the bones) (Fig. 2-58).

 The brachial plexus passes between the clavicle and R1 (Fig. 3-11).
-Naturally, the nearby subclavius is innervated by a nameless short branch of the brachial plexus.
+Naturally, the nearby subclavius is innervated by a nameless short branch of the brachial plexus (Fig. 2-14).
 The larger two pectoralis muscles are innervated by renowned branches of the brachial plexus (Fig. 2-20).

 < Axilla >

 The most distinguished component of the axilla is the brachial plexus.
 Prior to discussing the brachial plexus, let’s first learn about somatic nerves and neurons.
 (Note that neuron is synonymous to nerve cell.)

 Fig. 2-10.
 Somatic nerves.

-A somatic motor nerve controls the skeletal muscles, while a somatic sensory nerve receives signals from the receptors near the skeletal muscles (to be specific, skin, subcutaneous tissue, and the skeletal muscle itself).
+A somatic motor nerve controls the skeletal muscle, while a somatic sensory nerve receives impulse from the receptor near the skeletal muscle (to be specific, skin, subcutaneous tissue, or skeletal muscle itself).

-A nerve cell has one nerve cell body, one or more dendrites, and one axon.
+A neuron has one nerve cell body, one or more dendrites, and one axon.
 The dendrite conveys impulse to the nerve cell body, while the axon conveys the impulse from the nerve cell body.
-One should be able to distinguish the two as shown in illustrations as above.

 A nerve cell body located in the peripheral nervous system is called a ganglion.
-A sensory nerve has a ganglion; an example would be the spinal ganglion of spinal nerve (Figs. 1-2,19, 2-12).
+The sensory nerve has the ganglion (Fig. 2-10); an example would be the spinal ganglion of spinal nerve (Figs. 1-2,19, 2-12).

 The nervous system consists of the central nervous system (brain and spinal cord) and the peripheral nervous system (cranial nerve and spinal nerve).